 What color will the linens be?

-For weddings, we use floor-length white base linens with your choice of color for the linen overlay, or a floor-lenght linen in your choice of color.
-Our standard event linens include a choice from over 50 stock colors for the overlays.
+For weddings, we include floor-length linens in your choice of color.
+Our standard event linens include a choice from over 50 stock colors.
 Specialty linens and colors are available at an additional cost per table.

 Are plates and glasses included?

 We provide all necessary plates, glasses, cutlery and napkins for your event.

 Why did the menu change after I reserved my event?

 The Boathouse is committed to providing you and your guests a truly excellent dining experience.
 At times we must change the items on the menus or their recipes due to seasonality or unavailability of ingredients.
 We also remove and add items based on guest feedback.

 Can I taste the reception food?